Stridable

 Sign in to save

 Start with the right book.
-A book that is too hard produces guessing, frustration, and avoidance.
-A book matched to your child's current phonics level lets them use what they know and feel successful.
-Decodable books — texts written around the sound patterns your child is currently learning — are particularly useful at this stage.
+A book that's too hard produces guessing, frustration, and avoidance.
+A book matched to your child's current phonics level lets them use what they already know — and feel successful doing it.
+Decodable books — texts written around the specific sound patterns your child is currently learning — are especially useful here.
 Success builds confidence, and confidence builds stamina.

 Take turns reading aloud.
 You read a page, your child reads a page.
-This reduces the performance pressure and lets your child hear fluent reading modeled naturally.
-It also makes the session feel like something you are doing together, not something being done to them.
+This reduces the pressure to perform and lets your child hear fluent reading modeled naturally.
+It also makes the session feel collaborative — something you're doing together, not something being done to them.

-When your child stumbles on a word, resist the urge to jump in immediately.
-Give a few seconds.
-If they are stuck, offer the first sound — not the whole word — and let them try again.
-If they are still stuck, just tell them the word and move on.
+Give it a few seconds before jumping in.
+When your child stumbles on a word, wait.
+Three to five seconds is longer than it feels.
+If they're still stuck, offer the first sound — not the whole word — and let them try again.
+If they're still stuck after that, just say the word and keep going.
 The goal is comprehension and confidence, not a perfect read-through.

 What do my child's screening results actually mean?